igeligel/personal-site/content/10-13-2020/hacktoberfest-and-open-sourcing-reactjs-components.md

 I asked myself how I can provide value for other people.
 Now that I am working in Software Engineering for multiple years I wanted to give back.
 Giving new and aspiring Software Engineers a possibility to contribute to a project that has real-life value.
 Over the past year, I have built two side projects:

-- [caseconverter.pro](https://caseconverter.pro/app) - An online case converter, PascalCase → cameCase, and so on
+- [caseconverter.pro](https://caseconverter.pro/app) - An online case converter, PascalCase → camelCase, and so on
 - [getworkrecognized](https://getworkrecognized.com/) - A platform to track your work achievements and create Self-Reviews

 I explained in a recent blog article how I went about creating them.
 And now I thought, why am I not open-sourcing parts of the applications that might be useful to other people as well?
 This will allow more inexperienced developers to contribute to a project that is used in real-life.
 Perfect!